 The break for me started to come when I began to look seriously at the metaphors used for Christ.
 The most important one was this “Behold, the Lamb that takes away the sins of the world.”
 This phrase comes from the earliest explainers of the Christ story, the Apostles, those who knew Him, or those who sat at the feet of the first witnesses.
 They were all Jews.
 They were using a Jewish metaphor.
 The temple sacrifice, which was especially poignant for those who had witnessed the destruction of the temple in 70 AD and the end of the animal sacrifice system.
 Jesus, they explained, was God’s Lamb.
 Which brings us right back to he was punished for your sins.
 Unless you really go back and look at the instructions for that temple rituals.

 So I spent some time in the Pentateuch, looking at the instructions.
 The sacrifices are all about community and restoring community.
 Bad behavior negatively affects community.
 Bad enough behavior breaks community.
 There is an element of justice, and even in the last resort, banishment from community.
 There is also a way to restore community.
 I discovered this when I found out the difference between the scapegoat and the lamb.
 Nobody talked much about the scapegoat in the church I grew up in.
-Once a year the priest was to do a ritual, in which all the sins of all the people are symbolically place upon the back of a goat (unclean – not kosher – not part of the community) and the goat is pushed out the gates into the wilderness, presumable to meet a bad fate.
+Once a year the priest was to do a ritual, in which all the sins of all the people are symbolically placed upon the back of a goat and the goat is pushed out the gates into the wilderness, presumably to meet a bad fate.
 What happens to the goat doesn’t really matter.
 The punishment is being sent away from the community.
 The sins get sent away, not the people.

 The lamb is a whole different deal.
-The lamb is clean, kosher, spotless, good, and the lamb is not punished, the lamb is consumed.
+The lamb is not punished, the lamb is consumed.
 The lamb is fit to be eaten, fit to be taken in.
 The lamb is giving your best stuff to the community to show that your intention is to be restored.
-The lamb is making amends not escaping judgment.
+The lamb is making amends, not escaping judgment.
 The lamb is taking responsibility.
 The lamb is investing in community.

 Then the lightbulb went on.
 I had been taught a scapegoat Jesus theology mislabeled as lamb theology.
 Jesus was the best God had, invested in us, not punished for us.
 Jesus was fit to be consumed, taken in, this was the message He himself taught at the last chance dinner.
 The Romans thought death was a punishment.
 God is not just a bigger badder Caesar.
 God understands that death is the universal human experience, and that joining us in even death is a connection of cosmic order.
 The ultimate community building experience.